Karan Bhatia

 Karan Krishna Bhatia is an American attorney and former senior official in the Bush administration.
-He currently leads public policy and government relations for Google.
+He currently leads public policy and government relations for Alphabet Inc. (formerly Google).
 He served as the deputy U.S. Trade Representative from 2005 to 2007, credited with leading the negotiation of the United States–Korea Free Trade Agreement.
 Additional appointments include Assistant Secretary of Transportation for Aviation and International Affairs where he served from 2003 to 2005 and deputy under secretary of commerce for industry and security from 2001 to 2003.
-He served a total of six years in the Bush Administration before returning to the private sector in 2008 to lead government affairs for General Electric.
+He served a total of six years in the Bush administration before returning to the private sector in 2008 to lead government affairs for General Electric.

 Early life and education

 Bhatia's family is originally from Uttar Pradesh, but he was born in Washington D.C.
 His father is a retired official for the World Bank and of Indian descent, moving to the United States in the 1960s.
 His mother is English and retired as well.
 He attended Princeton where he received a bachelor's degree in International Relations.
 He went on to earn his master's degree from the London School of Economics prior to attending Columbia Law School.